Eduardo-Cabrera/HarleyKwyn.github.io/_posts/2014-02-27-so-you-want-to-be-a-kaggle-wizard.md

 ---
 layout: post
-title: So You Want to be a Kaggel Wizard
+title: So You Want to be a Kaggle Wizard
 description: "Learn ALL the things"
 modified: 2014-02-27
 tags: [machine learning, python, image processing]